The following classes

 OHLONE VILLAGE SITE TOUR

-Learn about Ohlone cultures as we tour a diorama of village life at the Visitor Center.
-Stroll 1/2 mile through a vibrant marsh habitat to a 2,200-year-old Tuibun Ohlone village site in the park.
+Learn about Ohlone culture as we tour a diorama of village life at the Visitor Center.
+Walk to a 2,200-year-old Ohlone village site in the park, see replicated structures and examine reproductions of artifacts.
 Along the trail, we’ll identify plants that provided food, medicine and tools for the first people of the San Francisco Bay Area.
-See a reconstructed shade structure, pit house and a sweat house at the village site.
-We'll also examine reproductions of artifacts.

 Naturalist: Dino Labiste